awsdocs/aws-cloud9-user-guide/doc_source/app-preview.rst

    :ec2-user-guide:`Associating an Elastic IP Address with a Running Instance <elastic-ip-addresses-eip.html#using-instance-addressing-eips-associating>` in the |EC2-ug|.
 Note also that allocating an Elastic IP address might result in charges to your AWS account.
 For more information, see `Amazon EC2 Pricing <https://aws.amazon.com/ec2/pricing/>`_.

    You don't have to run using HTTP over port :code:`8080`, :code:`8081`, or :code:`8082`.
-However, you won't be able to preview your running application from within the |IDE| until you switch back to running using HTTP over port :code:`8080`, :code:`8081`, or :code:`8082` using IP :code:`127.0.0.1` or :code:`localhost`.
+However, you won't be able to preview your running application from within the |IDE| until you switch back to running using HTTP over one of the ports and IPs as described in :ref:`app-preview-preview-app`.

    If users make requests to the preceding URL, and those requests originate from a virtual private network (VPN) that blocks traffic over the requested protocol or port, those requests might fail.
 Those users must use a different network that allows traffic over the requested protocol and port.
 For more information, see your network administrator.